davetgerrard/GenomicLayers/README.md

 Need to look at the resulting factorSets to see how they have mutated.

+__OBS__ Using accuracy as the score, most of the resulting factorsets are dedicated to turning off most of the target layer.
+This is not surprising when TSS are such a tiny fraction of the chromosome. __IDEA__ Are real nuclei like this, are there many factors actively turning off the genome all the time?
+We know that many areas are turned off using DNA methylation or repressive histone marks.
+Could any sequence initiate transcription if it was properly packaged and/or the surrounding chromosome is properly inhibited?

 __2015-12-22__

 Feeling a bit negative about this idea.
 Part overwhelmed, part skeptical.
 There seem too many factors that cannot be accounted for in this framework.